-Microsoft Excel is a popular spread-sheeting program used my many people and some on a daily basis.
-Below are some really helpful tips to help you get the most out of using Microsoft Excel
+Microsoft Excel is a popular spread-sheeting program used by many people and some on a daily basis.
+Below are some really helpful Excel tips around how to use excel to its full potential and become more efficient and save time.

 Enter today’s date.